 Once we reached the bottom of the canyon, it was about a mile to Phantom Ranch.
 There is a visitor’s center (with limited snacks and drinks), along with cabins and campsites in the area.
 We enjoyed a lemonade and some snacks we brought along with us for lunch.
 It was a much-needed-break before our trek back up the the rim edge.

 Lisa mailing some postcards from the official post box at Phantom Ranch.
 Letters are transported to the rim the same as all supplies that make their way to the bottom – by mule.

 We left by following the Bright Angel trail.
 The bridge that crossed the Colorado river was very similar to the one on our way in.

 The Bright Angel trail was grueling.
 The ascent was close to a mile, the majority of which consisting of switchbacks.

 Looking down on a small portion of switchbacks we had ascended on the Bright Angel trail.

 This was in the middle of the last push.
-For the final mile, we had to reattach our crampons to our boots to avoid slipping, and possible taking a tumble over the edge.
+For the final mile, we had to reattach our crampons to avoid slipping, and possible taking a tumble over the edge.
 We were both exhausted at this point, and very much looking forward to reaching the top.